When To Do Newborn Pictures

 Older Newborns (4-12 weeks)

-With older newborns, we can still get beautiful photos, but some womb-like poses or hands under chin poses may not be possible.
+With older newborns, we can still get beautiful photos, but some womb-like poses or sleepy shots may not happen.
 The flip side is that we can get some shots that are not as easy to get with the younger babies.
-Babies start to quickly get stronger and more alert with each passing work.
+Babies start to quickly get stronger and more alert with each passing week.
 BUT as babies get older, there is more of a chance for smiles and other sweet expressions.
 We can often capture their beautiful eyes if they are content in a wrap but aren’t sleeping.
 They also start to look more like themselves as they grow into their skin during those few extra weeks and they if they were tiny at birth, they may have plumped up a bit.
-The list goes on for the benefits of older newborn sessions.
+Here are some example pictures of older newborns.

 As mentioned above, nothing is a guarantee.
 I’ve had 4-week-old babies that I could pose like a 10-day-old and vice versa.
 I just always want to align expectations based on the most probable outcome.